kferris10/506-final/index.md

 The model used was $y_i = \beta_0 + \beta_1 * grade_i + \beta_{2,j[i]} + \beta_{3,j[i]} * grade_i + \epsilon_i$.
 Here, $y_i$ is the math score for the $i^{th}$ observation.  $\beta_{2,j[i]}$ and $\beta_{3,j[i]}$ follow a multivariate normal distribution with a mean vector of 0 and a 2x2 variance-covariance matrix.
 This matrix has $\sigma_{\beta2}^2$ and $\sigma_{\beta3}^2$ on the diagonal and $\sigma_{\beta2} * \sigma_{\beta3} * \rho$ on the off-diagonal.
 The errors are assumed to be independent of the random effects and to be $\sim N(0, \sigma_y^2)$.

 I put diffuse normal priors on the fixed effects in the model.
 I used a scaled-inverse Wishart distribution with 3 df as the prior on the random slope, random intercept, and the correlation between the two.
 I used a diffuse uniform prior on the residual variability in the data ($\sigma_y^2$).
+I centered the explanatory variable (grade) when passing it into JAGS.